-Each year, at the valuation, the current participants in the Benefits Completion Plan are evaluated to determine if they should be included in the Benefits Completion Plan for the following year.
+Each year, as of the valuation date, the current participants in the Benefits Completion Plan are evaluated to determine if they should be included in the Benefits Completion Plan for the following year.
 Participants of the Benefits Completion Plan would not be eligible to continue to participate if their retirement benefit were no longer limited by IRC Section 415(b).
 This situation could occur if the IRC Section 415(b) limit was increased and the total benefit due to the annuitant was paid out of the Defined Benefit Plan.